juan-learns-to-code/juan-learns-to-code/README.md

 ## **Hello there, I'm Juan!** 😉👋

 A data nerd with love for econometrics and ML/DL techniques.
 My career aspiration is to become a Data Scientist in the finance landscape.
-That said, I'm actively seeking summer 2024 analyst internships in `Global Markets - Sales & Trading` or `Risk Management` roles.
+That said, I'm actively seeking summer 2024 analyst internships in `Global Markets - Sales & Trading`, `Risk Management`, or `Treasury` roles.

 Please find my projects portfolio here and let's connect!
 - [My personal email](https://mail.google.com/mail/u/0/?fs=1&tf=cm&source=mailto&to=juanfraderickk@gmail.com)